Akyya-Mayberry/bae-weather/README.md

 # Bae Weather

 Bae Weather is a weather app that you can personalize.
-Usera are provided with the current weather for their location.
-The app offers four simple, but convient weather conditions based on a temperature.
-Each of the conditions hot, warm, cold, and freezing includes a weather model photo that can be customized (bae, kiddos, pets).
+Users are provided with the current weather for their location.
+The app offers four simple, but convenient weather conditions based on a provided temperature.
+Each of the conditions hot, warm, cold, and freezing includes a weather model photo that can be customized (with your bae, kiddos, pets etc).

 ![Bae Weather Demo](bae-weather-demo2.gif)